aleksey-bykov/printies/readme.md

 ### How to install

 If you are on Windows:
-- make sure you have git installed
+- make sure you have git, nodejs and npm installed
 - do `git clone https://github.com/aleksey-bykov/printies.git`
 - go to `printies` folder
 - run `npm install`